Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

 Figures \ref{figure sigma caso 3}, as well as Figs. \ref{figure sigma caso 2} provided dealing with Case 2, show an evident consistency with the Sturm theorem, in that the curves $\sigma$ resulting for majorant $\omega^2$ possess (in a sufficiently large time interval) more extrema.
-Even though the concrete examples we explicitly reported by specifying numerical values for the parameters involved are such that the resulting parametric frequency $\omega^2$ are relatively similar and the effect may not be marked, they still reveal that the frequency of occurrence for the maxima/minima exhibited by the quasi-normal mode amplitude $\sigma$ does respond to the introduction of majoring/minoring the pumping mechanism for the parametric oscillator (\ref{eq27}), curves $\sigma$ resulting for majorant $\omega^2$ possessing (in a sufficiently large time interval) more extrema.
-In figure \ref{sigma_caso2_tsneq}.a), for instance, effects of the different number of maxima of $A x_1^2+C x_2^2+2Bx_1x_2$ are already visible in few time units through an increasing dephasing that is realized.
-The dynamics of the harmonic oscillator with the minimum value attained by parametric frequency introduces some limits on the oscillation mechanism for the solution to the parametric oscillator equation with the Milne-type frequency (\ref{omega2 gen}).
-From the Sturm comparison theorem follows indeed that a zero for the parametric equation with the Milne-type frequency (\ref{omega2 gen}) occurs between two successive zeros of solutions to the harmonic oscillator with the asymptotic frequency $\omega_\infty=\omega(t\to\infty)=\sqrt{V_\infty}$ (Case 2) or $\omega_{min}=\sqrt{V_\infty-D_e}$ (Case 3).
+Even though the concrete examples we explicitly reported by specifying numerical values for the parameters involved are such that the resulting parametric frequency $\omega^2$ are relatively similar and the effect may not be marked, they still reveal that the frequency of occurrence for the maxima/minima exhibited by the quasi-normal mode amplitude $\sigma$ does respond to the introduction of majoring/minoring the pumping mechanism for the parametric oscillator (\ref{eq27}).
+In figure \ref{sigma_caso2_tsneq}.a), for instance, effects of the different number of maxima for $A x_1^2+C x_2^2+2Bx_1x_2$ in Eq. (\ref{eq30}) are already visible in few time units through an increasing dephasing that is realized.
+The dynamics of the harmonic oscillator with the minimum value attained by parametric frequency introduces some limits on the oscillation mechanism for the solution to the parametric oscillator equation with the Morse-based frequency (\ref{omega2 gen}).
+From the Sturm comparison theorem follows indeed that a zero for the parametric equation with the frequency (\ref{omega2 gen}) occurs between two successive zeros of solutions to the harmonic oscillator with the asymptotic frequency $\omega_\infty=\sqrt{V_\infty}$ (Case 2) or $\omega_{min}=\sqrt{V_\infty-D_e}$ (Case 3).

-We conclude this Subsection by calling attention of the fact that variations of $b$, and the dynamics of progressive drawing near of functions $\sigma$ and $\sigma |\cos\theta|$, have not explicitly argued here since both issue have been understood previously.
+We conclude this Subsection by calling attention of the fact that variations of $b$ has not explicitly argued since the issue can be in effect concluded on the grounds of what we have understood previously.